Vampires-RFP2209/ProductOverview/README.md

 <b>Performance</b>

-`GET /products`\
+`GET /products`

 Retrieves general product information on a user specified given page and a count

 - Original - `6ms`
 - No optimization needed and using an index didn't provide any performance improvements

-`GET /products/:product_id`\
+`GET /products/:product_id`

 Retrieves detailed product information of a product, given a specified product ID number through a single query

 - Original - `90ms`
 - Optimized - `71ms`

-`GET /products/:product_id/styles`\
+`GET /products/:product_id/styles`

-Retrieves all styles for one product, retrieves all photos for each style, and retrieves all sku information for all styles through a single query
+Retrieves all styles for one product, retrieves all photos for all styles, and retrieves all sku information for all styles through a single query

 - Original - `18s`
 - Optimized - `1.1s`

 Optimization techniques involved aggregating queries, creating indexes, and changing from a single client instance to a pool of client instances.
 These changes resulted in improved performance when querying the database over many tables.

 Metrics reported are the median values.
-Error rate being < 1.0% for all queries.
+Error rate being < 1% for all queries.

 ## Local Development Environment